Ivan Mesík: Pescara

 On 5 January 2023, Mesík signed for Serie C club Pescara on a permanent transfer.

+Heracles Almelo

+On 5 June 2024, Mesík joined Eredivisie club Heracles Almelo on a four-year contract.

 International career

 On 7 June 2022, Mesík was called up to the Slovak senior team for the first time as an alternate following an injury of newly appointed national team captain Milan Škriniar.
 Mesík was to be available for two away UEFA Nations League fixtures against Azerbaijan and Kazakhstan on 10 and 13 June 2022.
 In the initial nomination by Štefan Tarkovič, who was fired from managerial duties on the same day following a home defeat to Kazakhstan on 6 June, Mesík was not even listed as an alternate, and therefore appeared with the Slovakia U21 team in a nomination by Jaroslav Kentoš.

+Mesík made his senior debut for Slovakia in a Nations League match against Slovenia on 20 March 2025.